 - The practice understood the needs of its population and tailored services in response to those needs.
-(For example extended opening hours, online services such as repeat prescription requests, advanced booking of appointments, advice services for common ailments. - The facilities and premises were appropriate for the services delivered. - The practice made reasonable adjustments when patients found it hard to access services. - Care and treatment for patients with multiple long-term conditions and patients approaching the end of life was coordinated with other services.
+(For example extended opening hours, online services such as repeat prescription requests, advanced booking of appointments, advice services for common ailments.) - The practice worked collaboratively with the district nursing team who were based at the premises and had access to a Community Support Worker and IAPT services (Improving Access to Psychological Therapies) to offer increased support to vulnerable patients. - The facilities and premises were appropriate for the services delivered and the practice worked closely with the local and practice pharmacists and physiotherapists. - The practice made reasonable adjustments when patients found it hard to access services for example podiatry clinics and retinal screening were offered in house - Care and treatment for patients with multiple long-term conditions and patients approaching the end of life was coordinated with other services.